WenY2020/Credit-Card-Fraud-Detection/README.md

 ### 4. Data Prepration
 Feature engineering
 ### 5. Data Modelling
-Model Candidates and Feature Candidates
+Model Candidates and Feature Candidates, Evaluate the model
-### 6. Model Evaluation and Implementation
+### 6. Implementation
-Evaluate the model, what business can take
+what business can take